EarlOld/quantum.js/README.md

 # Quantum.js Framework

 This repository contains a quantum computing framework implemented in TypeScript.
 The library provides a `Circuit` class that allows users to create and manipulate quantum circuits using quantum gates.
 The library also includes static methods to generate random numbers and strings using quantum principles.
+Also, it includes a method to optimize the QAOA algorithm using the COBYLA optimization algorithm for the Max-Cut problem.

 ## [Documentation link](https://docs-quantum-js.iot-sdn.space/)